cksystemsteaching/selfie/README.md

 > A regular expression is an EBNF production with no non-terminals in its RHS

 Our definition of regular expressions is just one out of many possible definitions that are nevertheless all equivalent.
-Regular expressions are interesting because they are easy to implement using a *model of computation* even simpler than that of a RISC-U processor called *finite state machine* (FSM).
+Regular expressions are interesting because they are easy to implement using an abstract *model of computation* called *finite state machine* (FSM) which is even simpler than that of a processor but still capable of doing useful work.

 > Specification by regular expression, implementation by finite state machine

 For any regular expression there exists an FSM that can be implemented in C\*, for example, to check efficiently whether a given sequence of characters is indeed a sentence in the language defined by the regular expression.
 In other words, there is an FSM to check if a sequence of characters is a decimal number or not, for example.
+The key idea is to match those characters with terminals in the regular expression which is exactly what an FSM can do, not more but also not less.
 The tool chapter has more on that.

 There are, however, grammars that cannot be expressed in a single EBNF production and are therefore not regular.
 Those are called *context-free*.
 The language of arithmetic expressions in C\* is an example of a context-free language that can only be defined by a context-free grammar, that is, by more than one EBNF production.
 For simplicity, we show you here a context-free grammar in EBNF that defines C\* assignments involving just a subset of all possible arithmetic C\* expressions which nevertheless still require a context-free grammar: